 The Swimming Strokes Book is a simple, easy-to-follow and practical book.
 Presented with clear diagrams and professional coaching tips, that make learning and improving swimming technique easy for beginners through to swimmers of every level.
 Download 82 easy drills that teach you what each part of your body should be doing.
 Complete with simple diagrams and detailed explanations.

-Download a copy to your computer, tablet or mobile device by clicking BUY NOW.
+Download a copy to your computer, tablet or mobile device by clicking below, or click here for more information.